INMEGEN/coumarin-resistance/README.md

-# coumarin-resistance
+# Targeted sequencing in coumarin resistant patients

-Targeted sequencing of ~100 genes in coumarin resistant patients
+Acenocoumarol is widely prescribed worldwide.
+Despite its efficacy, it shows high variability for dose requirements.
+We studied seven coumarin-resistant patients for which reported polymorphisms did not explain the high doses required.